Earthcomputer/Earthcomputer.github.io/catalogue.md

 allowing them to connect to servers on older versions without having to switch to a compatible client version.

-Still a WIP, in the mean time, players can also install [Connect to 1.13.x](https://github.com/Earthcomputer/connect_to_1_13_x) to connect from a 1.13.0 client across the 1.13.x minor releases, and [Connect to 1.12.x](https://github.com/Earthcomputer/Connect-to-1-12-x) to connect from a 1.12.2 client across the 1.12.x minor releases.
+Still a WIP, in the mean time, players can also install [Connect to 1.12.x](https://github.com/Earthcomputer/Connect-to-1-12-x) to connect from a 1.12.2 client across the 1.12.x minor releases.